someusername6/the-baba-the-me-and-the-keke/README.md

 Includes:

-* 12 puffs, 4 blossoms, no bonuses
+* 18 puffs, 6 blossoms, no bonuses
-* Custom music track
+* Custom music tracks
 * Custom word (shoot: fall in current facing direction)

 See [REFERENCES](REFERENCES.md) for a partial list of assets and references (with minor spoilers).